Stefania Turkewich: Postwar life in Britain

-In autumn 1946, Turkewich moved to the United Kingdom, initially living in Brighton before moving to live in London in 1951.
+In autumn 1946, Turkewich moved to the UK, initially living in Brighton before moving to live in London in 1951.
 She later lived in Barrow Gurney near Bristol from 1952 to 1962, Belfast from 1962, and Cambridge from 1973.
 In the late 1940s, Turkewich returned to composing.
-From time to time she acted again as a pianist, in particular in 1957 in a series of concerts in Ukrainian communities in Britain, and in 1959 at a concert of piano music in Bristol.
-She was a member of the British Society of Women-Composers and Musicians (which existed until 1972).
+From time to time she acted again as a pianist, in particular in 1957 in a series of concerts performed for Ukrainian communities in Britain, and in 1959 at a concert of piano music in Bristol.
+She was a member of the British Society of Women-Composers and Musicians.

-Turkewich's opera Oksana's Heart was performed in Winnipeg (Canada) in 1970 in the Centennial Concert Hall, under the artistic direction of her sister Irena Turkevycz-Martynec.
+Turkewich's opera Oksana's Heart was performed in Winnipeg in 1970 at the Centennial Concert Hall, under the artistic direction of her sister Irena Turkevycz-Martynec.
+She continued to compose through the 1970s.

-Centennial Concert Hall – Sunday at 7:30 p.m.: Ukrainian Children’s Theatre presents Heart of Oksana, an opera by Stefania Turkevich-Lukianovich, which is the story of a girl meeting mythological figures in an enchanted forest as she searches for her lost brothers.

-Turkewich continued to compose through the 1970s.
 She died on 8 April 1977, aged 78, in Cambridge.

 Compositions

-Turkewich is recognized as Ukraine's first woman composer.
-Her works were banned in Ukraine by Soviet authorities.
+StefaniaTurkewich is recognized as Ukraine's first woman composer.
+Her works were banned in Ukraine by the Soviet authorities.